Scanning electron microscope: Analytical signals based on generated photons

 Measurement of the energy of photons emitted from the specimen is a common method to get analytical capabilities.
-Examples are the energy-dispersive X-ray spectroscopy (EDS) detectors used in elemental analysis and cathodoluminescence microscope (CL) systems that analyse the intensity and spectrum of electron-induced luminescence in (for example) geological specimens.
+Examples are the energy-dispersive X-ray spectroscopy (EDS) detectors used in elemental analysis and cathodoluminescence microscope (CL) systems that analyze the intensity and spectrum of electron-induced luminescence in (for example) geological specimens.
 In SEM systems using these detectors it is common to color code these extra signals and superimpose them in a single color image, so that differences in the distribution of the various components of the specimen can be seen clearly and compared.
 Optionally, the standard secondary electron image can be merged with the one or more compositional channels, so that the specimen's structure and composition can be compared.
 Such images can be made while maintaining the full integrity of the original signal data, which is not modified in any way.